Endriartono Sutarto: Political career

 Endriartono began his involvement in political practices in September 2012.
 Some suspect that Endriartono’s move to political stage is part of his plan to race in the 2014 presidential election.
-Endriartono formally joined in the National Democratic (Nasdem) Party in September 30, 2012.
+Endriartono formally joined in the National Democratic (Nasdem) Party in 30 September 2012.
 During an interview at the popular talk show Mata Najwa aired by Metro TV, Endriartono said he had not yet joined in Nasdem Party but he was part of its mass organization.
 He officially began his political career as a member of Nasdem Party’s advisory council and has been rumored as strongest candidate to take the highest helm as the party chairman on the party’s upcoming national congress scheduled to be held at the end of January 2013.

 Endriartono’s decision to join Nasdem Party has raised questions to many quarters.
 However, Endriartono stressed that he only had one reason that was to make a change.
 “It takes power to be able to make a change, without power we cannot do anything.
 That how the (political) system works here.
 To get the power we must win the election, if not the presidential post, at least we can get a hold of the House of Representatives (DPR) so we can create pro-people policies,” he said.

-In recent survey on the 2014 presidential election by LSI (Lingkar Survei Indonesia) Endriartono was enlisted as one of alternative candidates to be Indonesia President based on five categories as follow:
+In a survey on the 2014 presidential election by LSI (Lingkar Survei Indonesia) Endriartono was listed as one of alternative candidates to be Indonesia President based on five categories: